 Qeshm the Biggest Island in the Persian Gulf

-The most beautiful island in the south of Iran in the Persian Gulf with its unique specifications. mangrove forests, eye-catching beaches, strange caves, and valleys, sandy and stony hills, that most of which are protected as part of the Unesco-recognised Qeshm Island Geopark – bliss for nature-lovers.
+The most beautiful island in the south of Iran in the Persian Gulf with its unique specifications. mangrove forests, eye-catching beaches, strange caves, and valleys, and sandy and stony hills, most of which are protected as part of the Unesco-recognised Qeshm Island Geopark – bliss for nature-lovers.
 Qeshm is a duty-free zone in the south of Iran with fast growth.
 If you're going to experience an authentic island experience, Qeshm won't disappoint you.
 The Qeshm will surprise you by, the local's decorated traditional dress, people who live in houses cooled by Badgirs (windcatchers) and work in boat-building yards turning out lenges, the large wooden cargo boats that have crisscrossed the Gulf for centuries.
 The island has an abundance of wildlife, including birds, reptiles, dolphins, and turtles